-If this temporary reprieve isn't enough, you might be able to get a more permanent solution by requesting a deferment or forbearance, changing your repayment plan, or looking into whether you might qualify for loan forgiveness.
+But if this temporary reprieve isn't enough and you still need help with your payments once the suspension ends, you might be able to get a more permanent solution by requesting a deferment or forbearance, changing your repayment plan, or looking into whether you might qualify for loan forgiveness.

-Also, borrowers in default will have their six months of suspended payments count towards the nine months needed for loan rehabilitation.
+Also, borrowers in default will have their suspended payments count towards the months needed for loan rehabilitation.

 You can choose to continue to make your payments.
-Because the interest is set at 0% during this time, the full amount of the payments will go toward paying down the principal that’s due on the loan.
-So, these six months are a good opportunity to reduce your overall student loan balance, if you can afford to keep paying.
+Because the interest is set at 0% during this time, the full amount of the payments will go toward paying down the principal due on the loan.
+So, making payments during the suspension is a good opportunity to reduce your overall student loan balance if you can afford to keep paying.

 If you're worried about making your federal student loan payments beyond the suspension, consider applying for a deferment or forbearance, changing your repayment plan, or finding out whether you might qualify for loan forgiveness.

-With a forbearance, your loan payments are postponed or reduced and interest normally continues to accrue.
-(But interest won't get tacked on to your loan when the interest waiver is in effect through September 30, 2020.)
+With a forbearance, your loan payments are postponed or reduced, and interest normally continues to accrue.
+(But interest won't get tacked on to your loan when the interest waiver is in effect.)

 You could also find out if you qualify for another repayment plan that will reduce your monthly payments.
-Income-driven repayment plans, like the Pay As You Earn Repayment Plan (PAYE), Pay As You Earn Repayment Plan (REPAYE), Income Contingent Repayment Plan (ICR), and Income Based Repayment Plan, are available for federal student loans.
+Income-driven repayment plans, like the Pay As You Earn Repayment Plan (PAYE), Revised Pay As You Earn Repayment Plan (REPAYE), Income-Contingent Repayment Plan (ICR), and Income-Based Repayment (IBR) Plan, are available for federal student loans.
 If you're eligible, your monthly payment is based on 10-20% of your discretionary income, and the remaining balance is forgiven after you make 20-25 years of payments.

 If you're eligible, you can eliminate your federal student loans through a loan cancellation program, like PSLF or borrower defense to repayment.
 To qualify for a particular program, you'll have to meet specific criteria, take certain steps, and meet various conditions.